JallRex/100DaysOfCode/README.md

 # 100DaysOfCode
-My 100 days of code repo
+My 100 days of code in "this" repo includes 40+ projects with JS, CSS and HTML.

 Project ideas:
 https://www.freecodecamp.org/news/javascript-projects-for-beginners/

-Attempted without assistance of the existing solutions.
-Noted down if "cheated"

 Day 1.
 Color flipper
 - Created files and structure.